AlgyJr/ios_guides/Table-View-Quickstart.md

 #### Segue to another view controller
 A common behavior when a row is selected is to push a new view controller with details about that row.
-You can do this in a storyboard by control dragging from the cell and selecting the appropriate segue under the `Selection Segue` section.
+You can do this in a storyboard by control-dragging from the cell and selecting the appropriate segue under the `Selection Segue` section.

 <a href="http://imgur.com/GrT010h"><img src="http://i.imgur.com/GrT010h.gif" title="source: imgur.com" /></a>

 #### Handling row selection programmatically

-You can also respond programmatically by implmenting the `UITableViewDelegate` method [`didSelectRowAtIndexPath:`][didselectrow].
+You can also respond programmatically by implementing the `UITableViewDelegate` method [`didSelectRowAtIndexPath:`][didselectrow].

 [didselectrow]: https://developer.apple.com/library/ios/documentation/UIKit/Reference/UITableViewDelegate_Protocol/index.html#//apple_ref/occ/intfm/UITableViewDelegate/tableView:didSelectRowAtIndexPath: